ArthurHahn/c-car-rental-system/README.md

 # Car rental system

-Welcome to my car rental system wrote in C.
+Welcome to my car rental system that I wrote in C.

-I've done this project on the second semester as the final exam.